Xyresic/MKS21X-FinalProject/README.md

  - Implemented toggling between radians and degrees
  - Implemented graphing
  - Make code more Flexible in Expression.java and Algebra.java
  - Not Working: Implementing X to actual code.
-In theory it shoudl work.
+In theory it should work.

  1/13/19
  - Added Instructions
  - Added Warnings
  - Change code so syntax and comments remain consistent
  - Clean up Graphing
  - Added x and graphing to calculator portion
  - Condensed Files (Algebra.java and Graphing.java turned into graph.java.
-It was redunant to have both)
+It was redundant to have both)
- - Not Working: For the past week, we still can't figure out how to put parenthsis into work.
+ - Not Working: For the past week, we still can't figure out how to put parentheses into work.
 It works for order of operations, but not for multiplication.
 I.E 3(2) won't work.
  - Graph " Function " will put draw a file now. :D